ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/rebuilding_tensorrt_engine.md

 # Rebuilding TensorRT Engine for Isaac Perceptor on Nova Carter { #rebuilding-tensor-rt-engine-for-isaac-perceptor-on-nova-carter }

-This is a step-by-step guide for fixing Isaac Perceptor model (“Engine”) compatibility issues in the NVIDIA Isaac environment.
+This is a step-by-step guide for fixing Isaac Perceptor model ("Engine") compatibility issues in the NVIDIA Isaac environment.
 While this has been developed (and tested) on the NVIDIA Nova Carter robot, this should work for Isaac Sim, etc. as well.

-Among the collection of nodes and packages Perceptor uses for 3-D scene reconstruction are a set of “engine” and “plan” files, which are the actual neural network models used by Perceptor components such as `nvblox` to do things like object recognition, semantic segmentation, image disparity calculation, etc.
+Among the collection of nodes and packages Perceptor uses for 3-D scene reconstruction are a set of "engine" and "plan" files, which are the actual neural network models used by Perceptor components such as `nvblox` to do things like object recognition, semantic segmentation, image disparity calculation, etc.

-**Problem**: Incompatible “engine” files.
+**Problem**: Incompatible "engine" files.

 When running the Isaac ROS Perceptor node, the following error occurs: